 A Club Level Room

 This is a big splurge, but if you can swing the upgrade on an already pricey deluxe resort room, it’s worth the special treatment.
-First, there’s the private lounge where you can get a free continental breakfast, appetizers, snacks, drinks and more throughout the day.
+First, there’s the private lounge where you can get a free continental breakfast, appetizers, snacks, drinks, and more throughout the day.
 Second, you get access to a designated concierge service, which can help you plan your days and make those difficult-to-get dining reservations.
-Plus, a new perk gives club level guests the opportunity to pay $50 per day to make an extra three FastPass+ selections and get VIP viewing for nighttime spectaculars.
+Plus, a newer perk gives club level guests the opportunity to pay $50 per day to make an extra three FastPass+ selections and get VIP viewing for nighttime spectaculars.

 All the eating with none of the moving!
 If you’re staying at a deluxe resort, you’re only a phone call away from getting anything from Mickey waffles to an Ohana-style feast delivered right to your door.
 There’s just about nothing that feels as luxurious as lounging in a bathrobe, noshing on a fresh meal that you obtained with minimal effort, so this one is worth the up-charge.
 There’s also the convenience factor — it may not be a money-saving technique, but it does stop you from having to hit up a restaurant before heading to the parks.